 The Responsible Parenthood and Reproductive Health Act of 2012

-Extracts of opinions supporting freedom of conscience
+Opinions supporting freedom of conscience

-controversial Responsible Parenthood and Reproductive Health Act of 2012
+In April, 2014, the Protection of Conscience Project's critique of the Responsible Parenthood and Reproductive Health Act of 2012

 was an unconstitutional violation of freedom of conscience;